RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 5. Input Access Point network IP address to the web browser URL field and press enter.

 .. note::
-   When Access Point is enabled on RedPitaya, it will continue to boot in Access Point configuration, untill it is disabled in the Network Manager.
+   When Access Point is enabled on Red Pitaya, it will continue to boot in Access Point configuration, untill it is disabled in the Network Manager.

 .. note::